 The officiant section gets completed after the ceremony is over.
 In this section the officiant will enter their personal information along with several other details.
 The officiant must also sign the document.
 If witnesses are required, they will also sign in this section.
 Hover over each box to learn more.

-For applications in Oregon and Hawaii, provide our address instead of your home address.
+For applications in Hawaii, provide our address instead of your home address.

 That’s it!
 Once the marriage license has been completed it will be returned to the office where it was issued, and the marriage will be official!
 A quick note: most states have specific requirements for when the marriage license must be returned by, ranging from a few days to several weeks or more.
 Please see our State Marriage Laws page to learn more about the specific requirements in your area.
 Regardless of what the local laws stipulate, it’s best to return the marriage license to the issuing office as soon as possible after the ceremony.